duccl/RabbitMQ.Client.Core/README.md

 }
 ```

-The consumer base class extends from `BackgroundService`, so when the `AddConsumerQueue` it already does the register of the consumer as a `HostedService`.
+The consumer base class extends from `BackgroundService`, so when the `AddConsumerQueue` is called it already does the register of the consumer as a `HostedService`.

 If you want to manually do the configuration, the `AddConsumerQueueBindings` needs to be used and also the consumer needs to be registered as `HostedService`.